-Medications such as dioctyl sodium sulfosuccinate or lactulose are commonly prescribed.
+Stool softener medications such as dioctyl sodium sulfosuccinate or lactulose are commonly prescribed.
 In cases where stimulant laxatives are required, drugs such as cisapride or tegaserod, may be recommended.
 These drugs artificially increase motility in the uper GI tract.
 Some dogs may require hospitalization while undergoing multiple enemas or to replace fluids to correct dehydration.
 If the constipation is allowed to progress a veterinarian may need to loosen or remove the impacted, hardened fecal matter.
 Removal may be accomplished through the use of one or a combination of therapies, including enemas, suppositories, manual removal, and medications.
 More serious conditions may require additional treatments, including surgery or lifelong medical or dietary management.
 This is all rather easily avoided with a more natural approach.

 Bring your dog or cat to the vet if they do not have a bowel movement in 48 hours.
 Normally, animals have one bowel movement for each meal they consume daily.
-For most animals this means two bowel movements per day would be normal.
+For most animals this means that two bowel movements per day would be considered optimal.

 Core Recommendations Suggested products (excluding food) are included in the Core Constipation Package found below.

 Our "Core Recommendations" form the foundation of our Natural Constipation Protocol.
 They consist of diet suggestions and supplement recommendations and are what we feel are the most important to provide to your animal companion for this condition.
 They are displayed individually or as a package at the bottom of this page along with other helpful products from which you may make additional selections.
 Pet foods can be purchased at your finer, local pet stores.
 As always, we are here to help and you may contact us by phone or email if you need more individualized attention please feel free to use our Consultation Form to provide detailed information about your dog or cat so we can better help you.